1704mori/dokka/README.md

 ## Overview

-Dokka is a real-time monitoring tool for Docker containers.
+Dokka is a real-time monitoring and management tool for Docker containers.

 ## Table of Contents